Financial Assistance and Scholarships

 - If a family disagrees with the financial aid granted, the family may appeal in writing.
 Documentation as to why additional funds requested will be required as well as a meeting with members of the awards committee will be scheduled prior to any additional funds being granted.

 Families must complete the FACTS Grant and Aid online application, https://online.factsmgt.com/aid, by March 15,2021 deadline in order to be considered for financial assistance.
+If the deadline has passed, please contact Becky Jones in our finance department and she will assist you with your application.
 75% of SHG students who applied for aid received some form of financial assistance for the 2020-2021 school year.

 The following SHG scholarships have an additional application: